Engaging our palm oil suppliers

 Suppliers hold the key to sustainable palm oil

 The suppliers we buy our palm oil from are at the heart of our ambition to make sustainable palm oil commonplace.
-By working closely with them to drive improved standards, we have progressed more than halfway to our target of 100% physically certified palm oil and its derivatives for our core volumes by the end of 2019 – and they will play a central part in our future progress.
+By working closely with them to drive improved standards, we’ve progressed two thirds of the way towards our target of 100% physically certified palm oil and its derivatives for our core volumes by the end of 2019.

 Within this framework, we know that our suppliers are at different stages of progress towards sustainability.
 That means working with them in different ways so that, together, we can have the most impact.
 In practice, that results in a combination of approaches: proactive engagement aimed at improving standards, and responding to challenges brought to our attention.